 2018 School Outreach Project

-Material Selection in Design, is a teaching resource designed and developed by Cambridge University for schools and colleges, for ages 14-16 and 16-18.
+Material Selection in Design, is a teaching resource designed and developed by Dr Hugh Shercliff, Cambridge University, for schools and colleges, for ages 14-16 and 16-18.

 Delivery of this project features a range of team activities and practical applications, in which to explore and develop critical thinking, with an extension topic for enthusiasts.